cypromis/lizardfs/docs/source/advanced_config.rst

 Configure Quotas
 ****************

 Quota mechanism can be used to limit inodes usage and space usage for users and groups.
 By default quotas can be set only by a superuser.
-There is also available SESFLAG_ALLCANCHANGEQUOTA flag in mfsexports.cfg file.
+The SESFLAG_ALLCANCHANGEQUOTA flag in the mfsexports.cfg file would allow everybody to change quota.

 In order to set quota for a certain user/group you can simply use mfssetquota tool::